Establish Serial Connection with ESP32-S2

 Connect the ESP32-S2 board to the PC using the USB cable.
 If device driver does not install automatically, identify USB to serial converter chip on your ESP32-S2 board (or external converter dongle), search for drivers in internet and install them.

+Please check the board user guide for specific USB to serial converter chip used.
 The drivers above are primarily for reference.
-Under normal circumstances, the drivers should be bundled with and operating system and automatically installed upon connecting one of the listed boards to the PC.
+Under normal circumstances, the drivers should be bundled with an operating system and automatically installed upon connecting the board to the PC.

 Check the list of identified COM ports in the Windows Device Manager.
 Disconnect ESP32-S2 and connect it back, to verify which port disappears from the list and then shows back again.

 Figures below show serial port for ESP32 DevKitC and ESP32 WROVER KIT

 To check the device name for the serial port of your ESP32-S2 board (or external converter dongle), run this command two times, first with the board / dongle unplugged, then with plugged in.
 The port which appears the second time is the one you need:

 macOS users: if you don’t see the serial port then check you have the USB/serial drivers installed.
 See Section Connect ESP32-S2 to PC for links to drivers.
 For macOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
 Open System Preferences -> Security & Privacy -> General and check if there is a message shown here about “System Software from developer …” where the developer name is Silicon Labs or FTDI.